OofieTheDev/Discord-Harvester/README.md

 This script harvests close to 200 messages/s.
 So just keep in mind that if you're retrieving tens of thousands of messages, you'll need to wait a couple minutes.

+## :lady_beetle: Debug Log
+### 11 December 2022
+Fixed a bug that prevented the harvesting of media before early 2021.

+The reason this bug occured was because I did not know that Discord changed the structure of their message data somewhere around early 2021.
+After early 2021, the key "content_type" was included in every message.
+However, before that, it did not exist.
+Due to this and the fact that the script relied on that key to download images with the correct extension, a KeyError was raised upon the script trying to download any images sent when the old data structure was still in use.

+I discovered this after using the script to harvest images from an old DM channel, and have since implemented a fix.

 ## :thinking: Code Walkthrough
 ### Understanding the __init__
 The __init__ method in the script is defined as follows.